All rights reserved for original written material on this website.

 She had learned about him when she was a young girl living in the Shaker community at Alfred, Maine.

-Later, she moved to Sabbathday Lake, Maine where she became an authority on Shaker music and sang many tunes from memory.
+Later, she moved to Sabbathday Lake, Maine and she was an authority on Shaker music and sang many tunes from memory.

 A special Zoom program was presented on November 7, 2024 by Shaker music preservationist, Roger Lee Hall, about his introducing Aaron Copland to several Maine Shakers